yijia-aa/solotravelpartner/README.md

 ```

 ### Key Files
-- **index.html**: Contains the main structure of the application, including all tabs and sections.
+- **index.html**: Contains the main structure of the application, including all tabs and sections, css and Javascripts.
-- **script.js**: Handles interactions, API requests, and responses for the travel plan, weather, safety alerts, and chatbot.
-- **styles.css**: Includes the styling rules for different UI elements, such as tabs, input fields, and the chatbot.

 ---

 ## API Integrations